austind/netmonkey/README.md

    * Ad-hoc single host (as a `string`, e.g. `'172.16.35.240'`)
    * Ad-hoc multiple hosts (as a `list`, e.g. `['rtr1', '10.250.2.4', 'sw02']`)
    * Hosts from a plaintext file, one hostname/IP per line
-   * Retrieved directly from our NPM (SolarWinds Orion), constructin filters on-the-fly
+   * Retrieved directly from our NPM (SolarWinds Orion)
-* Run arbitrary show commands against any number of hosts, returning the output
+* Run arbitrary show commands against any number of hosts, returning the output in an object format suitable for futher parsing
 * Run arbitrary one-line configuration commands against any number of hosts, returning the output
-* Run custom functions that do whatever I want, parallelized against any number of hosts, with custom return codes and output
+* Run custom functions that do whatever I want, parallelized against any number of hosts, with custom return codes and messages
 * Abstract away all the junk of requesting credentials, creating the `netmiko` session objects, handling exceptions, etc.

 ## Requires